Learning to read can be fun. Here are some ideas for

 Tips for Independent Readers

-reading slump that happens at or around the grade four level.
+slump that happens at or around the grade four level.
 We often think

 by this age that kids can read well enough on their own, but this is

-when books start to get longer and words begin to get
+when books start to get longer and words begin to get harder.

-when they can read independently – just take turns sharing the role
+they can read independently – just take turns sharing the role of narrator.

 Encourage children to develop an interest in a